 - (f) All new piping shall be installed and positioned such as to not impede on access routes, entrances and other services.
-The Contractor shall coordinate these new pipe routes taking other services and equipment into account. - (g) All control equipment and serviceable items shall be installed and positioned such that they will be easily accessible and maintainable. - (h) The Contractor shall make sure that all safety regulations and measures are applied and enforced during the repair and maintenance work to ensure the safety of the public and the User Client. - (i) Repair and maintenance work shall be programmed in such a manner as to ensure the shortest possible downtime of any service and the least inconvenience to the User Client and the public.
+The Contractor shall coordinate these new pipe routes taking other services and equipment into account. - (g) All control equipment and serviceable items shall be installed and positioned such that they will be easily accessible and maintainable. - (h) The Contractor shall make sure that all safety regulations and measures are applied and enforced during the repair and maintenance work to ensure the safety of the public, the Department of Public Works and the User Client. - (i) Repair and maintenance work shall be programmed in such a manner as to ensure the shortest possible downtime of any service and the least inconvenience to the public, the Department of Public Works and the User Client.
 The Contractor shall make sure that the necessary notifications and notices are timeously put into place for these activities.